If you’re a hotel marketer in 2020, you’ve become pretty familiar with the term ‘crisis management’.

 A post popped up in my LinkedIn feed recently, a solid paragraph of text lambasting customers for not having more patience with hotels in the wake of COVID-19.
 Why weren’t customers being fairer, the poster lamented – didn’t they understand how difficult it was in hospitality at the moment?

-As someone who’s spent time on the frontlines of review aggregators, scrolling through furious TripAdvisor rants and past unintelligible 1-star Google My Business reviews, I can sympathise.
+As someone who’s spent time on the frontlines of review aggregators, scrolling through furious TripAdvisor rants and past unintelligible one-star Google reviews, I can sympathise.

 But the marketer in me thinks: when are customers ever fair?